Mounting hole acc. to IEC 60947-5-1

 Approval label for the U.S.A. and Canada, tested by UL acc. to UL 508 and CSA C22.2 14-M91

-Components designed to input commands on a machine.
+Components that input commands to a machine.
 Control components have a modular design.
-They consist of an actuator and switching element, and therefore offer maximum flexibility with regard to the selection of the suitable input components.
+They consist of an actuator and a switching element, and therefore offer maximum flexibility with regard to the selection of input components.

 The housing of an actuator

-red – Emergency (warning of possible danger; immediate action required) yellow – abnormal (critical state) green – normal (indicates safe operating states) blue – urgent (action required) white – no special importance grey – no special importance black – no special importance (see also table pg.
-6–10 ff)
+Red – Emergency (warning of possible danger; immediate action required) Yellow – abnormal (critical state) Green – normal (safe state) Blue – urgent (action required) White – no special significance Gray – no special significance Black – no special significance (see also table, pages 6–10 ff)

-Contacts are distinguished according to static and separable contacts.
-Static contacts include temporary or permanent connections (screw connections, solder connections, etc.).
+A distinction is made between static and separable contacts.
+Static contacts can have separable or permanent connections (screw connections, solder connections, etc.).
 Separable contacts are referred to as switching contacts in circuits.